Appleple47/Text-Counter/README.md

 # Text Counter
 Click [here](https://appleple47.github.io/Text-Counter/) to visit the website.\
 Sorry, the word and sentence counters aren't working right now, but I’m working on fixing them.
-(25 Jan 2025)
+(25 Jan 2025)\
+P.S.: The issue has been resolved as of 28 Jan 2025.

 ## About
 On the website, you can count the length of your text.\